rakaarifbudiman/laravel-multi-auditable/README.md

    - A Trait file `ProjectAuditableTrait`.
    - A Model file `ProjectAuditable`.

+3. Run migration

-3. To add audit trail functionality to the `Project` model, simply include the trait:
+4. To add audit trail functionality to the `Project` model, simply include the trait:
    ```php
    use ProjectAuditableTrait;
    ```